XiaochenWang-PSU/FedKIM/README.md

 This is the repo of resource codes for FEDKIM.
 The implementation is heavily based on codes provided by the authors of [Octavius](https://arxiv.org/abs/2311.02684).

-## Data Preparation
+## Project Overview

-Please refer our [NeurIPS benchmark paper](https://github.com) for the preparation of data.
+Please refer our [NeurIPS benchmark paper](https://github.com) for the preparation of data, runnable script as well as other useful information regarding the project.
 More details can also be found at corresponding [repo](https://github.com/psudslab/FEDMEKI).

+## Local Training
+Federated training performed locally can be found at this [link](https://github.com/XiaochenWang-PSU/FedKIM/blob/master/FedKIM/src/local_FL.py).

-## MOE Implementation
+## M<sup>3</sup>OE Implementation

-The implementation of our proposed M<sup>3</sup>OE module is available at the [link](https://github.com/XiaochenWang-PSU/FedKIM/blob/master/FedKIM/src/model/Octavius/moe/layer.py).
+The key module of FedKIM is the novel M<sup>3</sup>OE module.
+The implementation of our proposed M<sup>3</sup>OE module is available at the [script](https://github.com/XiaochenWang-PSU/FedKIM/blob/master/FedKIM/src/model/Octavius/moe/layer.py).
+This module is called at [here](https://github.com/XiaochenWang-PSU/FedKIM/blob/master/FedKIM/src/model/Octavius/octavius.py), serving as part of the federated multimodal foundation model.

 ## Acknowledgement